cncf/landscapeapp/README.md

 4  ssh into our setup server (root@147.75.106.211) and then ensure that `ls` shows a new `ASWF.settings as well as ASWF.settings.private`.
-Now you need to fill in ASWF.settings.private, usually, copy everything and change the slack channel from the CNCF.settings.private ensure that `ls` shows a new `ASWF.settings as well as ASWF.settings.private`.
 Now you need to fill in ASWF.settings.private, usually, copy everything and change the slack channel from the CNCF.settings.private.
-You can find it it netlify, Build&Deploy, slack notifications in post processing.
+You can a slack channel id the netlify project configuration, Build&Deploy, slack notifications in post processing.
 5. that is all we need, you can run `update.sh` manually to ensure that it will pick up the settings files and build that repo too.
 Log is stored in the update.ASWF.settings.log

+Absolutely exact steps are used for a GraphQL project.

 ## Continuous Integration and NPM Publishing